area6497/UBND/README.md

 ## Visualization

-The manuscript uses the following CAM methods for interpretability analysis:
+The following CAM method is adopted for interpretability analysis:

 - GradCAM
 - GradCAM++